 “I did that for the first time in 2015 and then I never turned back.
 It started me down a path of hyper-complex polytempo structures in my music and embracing technology more.
 I started to really go fully digital in March 2020—literally the 20th of March 2020, right when everything shut down.
 I had gotten this really big commission through UC Santa Cruz for a wind ensemble piece, from a conductor that knew I worked with click tracks.
 Well of course they were going to cancel the performance, but the conductor said, why don’t we just record the piece remotely, using the click tracks, and we can still have jobs?”

 Baumbusch ended up writing the most complex music he had ever had for that commission, and found himself more and more attracted to the idea of musicians recording their parts in his compositions separately, in isolation, even after the general pandemic quarantine periods ended.
-He padded the walls of a small room in the back of his house, which is where members of the San Francisco Contemporary Music Players recorded their parts for Polytempo Music one at a time.
+He built a sound isolation booth in his Alameda studio, which is where members of the San Francisco Contemporary Music Players recorded their parts for Polytempo Music one at a time.

 “Once I had all these discrete recordings of the musicians, I thought, why am I limiting it to just being one big recording at the end of the day?
 What I really wanted to do was to spatialize it, to make all these polytempo structures exist in some three-dimensional way that I could then choose how I would listen to the piece,” he said.